 Some animators might say that there are more important steps before creating your script.
 However, we think creating your script goes further than just writing lines on a blank piece of paper.
 Creating your script revolves around creating your animated video’s message and mood.

 On to the physical part of writing your script.
 You may recall that we wrote a more detailed blog focused on how to write a great script for your marketing a couple of months ago.
-As not much has changed, we won't go into too much detail, but have highlighted some of the main points below.
+As not much has changed, we won't go into too much detail but have highlighted some of the most important points below.

 - Always end your video with a call to action.